marlinjai/MedusaJS/busbasisberlin/src/subscribers/README.md

 ### Category & Collection Synchronization

 #### `category-sync.ts`

 **Triggers:** `product_category.created`, `product_category.updated`, `product_category.deleted`

 **Action Flow:**

 1. Syncs the category to the `categories` index
+2. Recursively finds ALL subcategories under the updated category
-2. Finds all products in that category
+3. Finds all products in the category AND all its subcategories
-3. Syncs affected products in batches (10 at a time)
+4. Syncs affected products in batches (10 at a time)

 **Why Important:** Category changes affect:

 - `category_names` in product index
 - `category_paths` (hierarchical navigation)
+- `hierarchical_categories.lvl0`, `lvl1`, `lvl2`, `lvl3` (InstantSearch hierarchical menu)
 - Category faceting and filtering
 - The `categories` index itself

+**Critical Feature - Hierarchical Updates:**
+When a parent category is renamed or updated, ALL products in the entire category tree are re-synced.
+This is essential because:

+- Products in subcategories inherit the parent category name in their `hierarchical_categories.lvl0` field
+- Example: Renaming "Mercedes Benz" to "Mercedes-Benz" updates:
+  - Products directly in "Mercedes Benz"
+  - Products in "Mercedes Benz > Motor"
+  - Products in "Mercedes Benz > Motor > Dichtungen"
+  - All other descendant categories

 **Use Cases:**

-- Category renamed or description changed
+- Category renamed or description changed (syncs entire tree)
 - Category hierarchy changes
 - Category activated/deactivated
 - Category deleted

 #### `collection-sync.ts`

 **Triggers:** `product_collection.created`, `product_collection.updated`, `product_collection.deleted`

 Syncs products when collections are updated to maintain collection relationships in search.